mmckenzieORCEN/CLIPCraft/README.md

 ```
 Note the arguments taken by the KNN functions are the return values of the previous external functions. <br>

-The output of KNNSearchImage will be 5 images with the closest euclidean distance in ascending order; that is, the closest being output first.
+The output of KNNSearchImage will be 5 images with the closest euclidean distance in ascending order; that is, the closest related image being output first. <br>
 The output of KNNSearchText will be a caption of the image based on the lowest euclidean distance between your list of input captions and the input image.

 ## Requirements